See Exactly How Fitz HR Works

 The Hospitality Problem

 BrightHR serves retail, construction, healthcare, nonprofits, automotive, transportation, food and beverage, and dozens of other industries.
-Its AI assistant ("BrightBrAInbox") answers 10,500+ HR questions — across all of those industries.
-When you ask it about the Hospitality Industry (General) Award, you're talking to a system that also needs to know about the Retail Award, the Nursing Award, and the Building and Construction Award.
+Its AI assistant answers 10,500+ HR questions across all of those sectors.
+When you ask it about the Hospitality Industry (General) Award MA000009, you’re talking to a system that also needs to know about the Retail Award, the Nursing Award, and the Building and Construction Award.

 Fitz HR does one thing: Australian hospitality.
-Every AI response, every document template, every piece of guidance is built around the Hospitality Industry (General) Award and the Restaurant Industry Award.
-When you ask Fitz about evening loadings, it doesn't give you a general answer about penalty rates — it tells you the exact flat dollar loading for your classification level and shift type, because that's all it does.
+Every AI response, every document, every piece of guidance is built around the Hospitality Industry (General) Award MA000009 and the Restaurant Industry Award.
+When you ask Fitz about evening loadings, it gives you the exact flat dollar loading for your classification level and shift type — because that’s all it does.

 The Real Cost Comparison